 And the main reason for my visit to Braunschweig?
 The Happy Rizzi House didn’t disappoint.
-I watched as people walked by, stop dead in their tracks, shake their head with a smile, and snap a photo or two with their phones.
-I guess the building is doing it’s job well and making people happy!
+I watched as people walked by, stop dead in their tracks, shake their heads with a smile, and snap a photo or two with their phones.
+I guess the building is doing its job well and making people happy!

 Would you visit Braunschweig?
 Have we missed any good points of interest?
 Tell us about in the comments.

 Good To Know